Non-Consensual Pornography Laws in Florida

 • with the intent of causing substantial emotional distress to the depicted person.

-Attorney for Revenge Porn Cases in Florida
+Attorney for Revenge Porn Crimes in Florida

-We also represent victims of these crimes in civil lawsuits to collect money damages from the person who illegally posted such pictures online.
+The attorneys at Sammis Law Firm represent individuals accused of cyber harassment, nonconsensual pornography, and revenge porn.
+We also represent victims of these crimes in civil lawsuits for monetary damages from the person who illegally posted such pictures online.

 Call 813-250-0500.